 Trash/Recycling Pickup Tomorrow

 This Wednesday is a “Red Wednesday”, which means trash and recycling pickup.
+Please go over what can be recycled.
 Ideally, rolling recycling containers are stored and deployed in the back alleys along with trash cans.
 Please make sure you pick up containers after pickup tomorrow night.

 If you have not done so already, don’t forget to sign up for your Recycling Perks.